Organizer: 'We have severe grass roots strength' behind two marijuana petitions

 In 2018, 507,582 people voted in favor of SQ 788 while 385,176 opposed it, according to the Oklahoma State Election Board.

-Efforts in the past to secure approval for recreational marijuana have failed.
+Efforts to secure approval for recreational marijuana have failed in the past.
+But in the last three or four months, supporters used a public process to craft the language of the two initiative petitions, Green said.

-“I think it is a coin flip at best,” Green said of efforts to legalize recreational marijuana.
+“I think it is a coin flip at best,” he said of efforts to legalize recreational marijuana.

-If recreational marijuana is legalized, the only thing that changes is who can walk into a dispensary and buy it, Green said.
+If recreational marijuana is legalized, the only thing that changes for the public is who can walk into a dispensary and buy it, Green said.

-Green said he anticipates there would be some money for paid signature collectors.

-“That is one of the most difficult parts of managing an effort like this,” he said.
-“It is a resource war.”

-Green said the effort is not a hope, dream and a "hail Mary pass" like State Question 788 was.
+He said the effort is not a hope, a dream and a "hail Mary pass" like State Question 788 was.